 “How to Engage with Millennial Investors’, F&C Investment Fund 150th Anniversary, London, March 2018

-In the age of artificial intelligence, emotional intelligence (i.e. understanding people) is paramount.
-I help businesses get to grips not just with their millennial and Gen Z employees but with the ‘Generation Gap’ in their office: how are the different generations operating within the company and what practical things can be done to harmonise these relations?
+I offer tailored talks, reports and consultancy which rooted in data, global perspective, good practise and historical context.
+I help businesses get to grips not just with their millennial and Gen Z employees and client base but with the ‘Generation Gap’ in their office and market: how are the different generations operating within the company and consumer sphere and what practical things can be done to harmonise these relations and maximise this opportunity?

 How are Generation Z different from Millennials?
 The Bookseller Conference, December 2017